ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _P33:
 P33 : Imaginary Root Option
   This option is another flag that is applicable only to SOL options 12 to 15.
 Some of the equations that are solved for the background plasma involve a square root.
 The quantities in the square root can become imaginary.
 This is representative of a transition from sub-sonic to super-sonic flow.
 There are two options available here.

-Option 0 ... the flow is not restricted and any imaginary quantities are set to zero.
-Option 1 ... the local velocity is capped at the sound speed and the equation that involves the calculation of the square root is not utilized if it will involve an imaginary result.
+  **Option 0**: The flow is not restricted and any imaginary quantities are set to zero.

+  **Option 1**: The local velocity is capped at the sound speed and the equation that involves the calculation of the square root is not utilized if it will involve an imaginary result.

 .. _P34:
 P34 : Flux Recirculation Option - SOL 12 to 15